 Student tablets will be distributed to incoming students on the first day of class.
-Orientation to the use of Student Tablets and Beebe Healthcare Intranet is provided during the First Year Orientation.
+Orientation to the use of School Issued Computers and Beebe Healthcare Intranet is provided during the First Year Orientation.

-The following applies to the use of Student Tablets:
+The following applies to the use of School-issued Computers:

-- 1. Students are responsible for the care and protection of their student tablet and charger.
-The student will be financially responsible for the cost of any damages, repair, or replacement of the tablet or charger. - 2.
+- 1. Students are responsible for the care and protection of their school-issued computer and charger.
+The student will be financially responsible for the cost of any damages, repair, or replacement of the computer or charger. - 2.
 Technological support is available by contacting the Help Desk at 645-3178. - 3.
-Students are not permitted to install any applications on the student tablets or make any changes to existing applications. - 4.
+Students are not permitted to install any applications on the school-issued computers or make any changes to existing applications. - 4.
 Internet access is for research purposes only.
 Beebe Healthcare Information Systems closely monitors all internet sites that are accessed. - 5.
 Students are only permitted to access health protected information (i.e. Cerner chart research) while on campus. - 6.
-Students may not remove or print any confidential or ePHI information from the student tablet. - 7.
-Portable media (i.e. flash drives, external hard drives) are not permitted to be used on tablets in order to prevent virus transmission to the Beebe Network. - 8.
+Students may not remove or print any confidential or ePHI information from any computer source. - 7.
+Portable media (i.e. flash drives, external hard drives) are not permitted to be used on school-issued computers in order to prevent virus transmission to the Beebe Network. - 8.
 Students are to use their repository folder on Edvance360 to save and access files that will be used for classroom presentations. - 9.
-Prior to graduation or at the time of withdrawal, students must submit tablets for cleaning and deletion of all Beebe Healthcare data and programs by Information Systems. - 10.
-Beebe Healthcare Information Systems Security Policies are to be followed to ensure BH data and patient information is kept confidential.
-There are no exceptions to these policies unless approved by the School of Nursing Program Administrator and the Director of Information Systems.
+Prior to graduation or at the time of withdrawal, Beebe Healthcare data access (i.e. Citrix) will be deleted by Information Systems. - 10.
+Beebe Healthcare Information Systems Security Policies are to be followed at all times to ensure BH data-and patient information are kept confidential.
+There are no exceptions to these policies unless approved by-the School of Nursing Director and the Director of Information Systems.